wagtail/wagtail/docs/editor_manual/new_pages/creating_body_content.rst

 .. image:: ../../_static/images/screen11.4_horizontal_rule.png

 **Horizontal rule:** Creates a horizontal line at the position of the cursor.
-If inserted inside a paragraph it will split the paragraph into two seperate paragraphs.
+If inserted inside a paragraph it will split the paragraph into two separate paragraphs.

 .. image:: ../../_static/images/screen11.5_undo_redo.png